 Having an up to date emergency kit can better prepare your household for all hazards.
 Everyone in your household should know where the emergency kit is and be able to reach it.

-When preparing your family and property for natural disasters, you also need to consider your animals.
+When preparing your family and property for natural disasters, you also need to consider your pets and livestock.

-Find out more about animal welfare in an emergency by visiting the Department of Primary Industries and Regional Development website.
+Find out more about pet and livestock welfare in an emergency by visiting the Department of Primary Industries and Regional Development website.

-You can also ask your local government if there are animal welfare arrangements in place during an emergency.
+You can also ask your local government if there are pet or livestock welfare arrangements in place during an emergency.